verhagen/serenity-core/README.markdown

 ## Serenity - that feeling you get when you know you can trust your tests

-Serenity (previously known as 'Thucydides') is a library designed to make writing automated acceptance tests easier, and more fun.
+Serenity (previously known as _Thucydides_) is a library designed to make writing automated acceptance tests easier, and more fun.

 ## What does it do?

-Serenity helps structure your automated acceptance tests in order to make them easier to understand and maintain, and provides great reporting capabilties on top of tools like JBehave, Cucumber or JUnit.
+Serenity helps structure your automated acceptance tests in order to make them easier to understand and maintain, and provides great reporting capabilities on top of tools like JBehave, Cucumber or JUnit.
 It also provides tight integration with WebDriver, to make automated web testing easier and more efficient.

 Serenity works in two ways: